zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/README.md

 key: 2016_eurovis_pathfinder
 # Select one of the options below
 type: paper | preprint | poster | thesis | commentary
+# use this if this paper was previously a preprint and you need to preserve the old URL
+# redirect_from: /publications/2017_preprint_lineage
 # Uncomment the line below for publications which should only appear on a personal webpage
 # personal: y